 seek further information consistent with the provisions of 503 CMR 2.00 as the Board deems necessary.

-The Board shall approve or disapprove an Application for Certificate of Compliance within 30 days of receipt of All Necessary Information.
+The Board shall approve or disapprove an Application for Certificate of Compliance upon receipt of All Necessary Information.

 An Applicant for Renewal of a Certificate of Compliance shall submit to the Board:

-Application for Renewal of a Certificate of Compliance using Appendix 1R or filed electronically including All Necessary Information;
+Application for Renewal of a Certificate of Compliance in a format specified by the Board including All Necessary Information;

 The Board shall: